Travelport-Ukraine/tcp-api-docs/faq.md

 ### 1. How long data is being kept in cache? {#1}

-Cache data is stored for a year from a day it was received, though it could be updated by cheaper result \(in case of Historical cache\) or more fresh result \(in other cases\).
-Meanwhile, any result data set returned by our API will be accompanied by the _age of the data_.
+Cache data is stored for 3 months from a day it was received, though it could be updated by _age of the data_.
 So you can see how long ago \(in milliseconds\) this data was processed on Travelport servers.
 Depending on your strategy and based on this figure your algorithm can decide if it can rely on this particular data set or it is outdated for your purposes.

 ### 2. Is cache data accuracy dependent on point of sale? {#2}